 This season the USWCA sponsored Five Year & Under Bonspiels are scheduled for ALL five Areas.
 Geographically located from east to west, the Areas are East, Central, Wisconsin, West I, and West II.
 Curling clubs across the country have recognized the importance of these events in providing new curlers with the opportunity to experience curling in other clubs, with curlers having the same skill levels, in positions they normally would not play.
 What an excellent way to promote curling.
 Pins for the winners and runners-up are provided by the USWCA, as is a traveling plaque that goes to the winning team.
 The plaque is engraved and passed on to the next host club.
 Curlers who have curled five years or less should take advantage of this wonderful opportunity and sign up to curl either as an individual or as a team in their area or in any of the other four areas for a more broadening experience.
 New curlers may choose to curl in one of two events; the Five Year & Under Open Challenge, which is open to both men and women, or the Five Year & Under Women's Challenge, which is for women only.
 Either one provides a great opportunity for 5 or less year curlers to enjoy the bonspiel experience on an entirely new level.
 Check below to see which club is hosting a 5 Year & Under Bonspiel in your area and sign up NOW!

-- The West I Area 5 & Under will be held at the Four Seasons Curling Club in Blaine, Minnesota on December 12 - 13, 2015.
-It will be a 16 team Open bonspiel.
+- The West I Area 5 & Under was held at the Four Seasons Curling Club in Blaine, Minnesota on December 12 - 13, 2015.
+It was a 16 team Open bonspiel.

 - Last season St. Paul Curling Club hosted 16 teams for their 5 & Under Open Challenge Bonspiel on February 7 - 8, 2015.
 The theme was The Heart of Curling.
 A composite team (Pryor) from Detroit/Ardsley won the first event.
 The other out of town team (Gangi) from Mankato, Minnesota was runner up in the fourth event.
 Some members of this team had never curled before this weekend but seemed to quickly grasp the skills required to be in the medal round!
 The other teams from the Twin Cities represented the Frogtown, Four Seasons, and St. Paul Curling Clubs.
 Great food, fun, and raves from these players confirmed the event was truly a success.
 They especially appreciated the USWCA 5 & Under pins.
 Congratulations to the First Event Winners - skip Will Pryor, vice Ann Gabhart, second Barbara Gabhart, and lead Patrick Cannon.